-Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and us, our senior management and our independent auditors, the board affirmatively determined that all of the director nominees except for Brian Varnum are independent directors within the meaning of the applicable NYSE American exchange listing standards.
+Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and us, our senior management and our independent auditors, the board affirmatively determined that all of the director nominees except for Deborah Birx are independent directors within the meaning of the applicable NYSE American exchange listing standards.
 In making this determination, our board found that none of these directors or nominees for director had a material or other disqualifying relationship with us.
-The board concluded that Mr. Varnum is not an independent director within the meaning of the applicable NYSE American exchange listing standards.
-Mr. Varnum is not an independent director under these rules given his role as our Chief Executive Officer.
-Of the directors that served on our board during 2022 that are not standing for re-election at the meeting, our board determined that Todd R. Patrick is not an independent director within the meaning of the applicable NYSE American exchange listing standards.
-Mr. Patrick is not an independent director under these rules given his role as our former Chief Executive Officer.
+The board concluded that Dr. Birx is not an independent director within the meaning of the applicable NYSE American exchange listing standards.
+Dr. Birx is not an independent director under these rules given her role as our Chief Executive Officer.

-As required under applicable NYSE American rules, we anticipate that our independent directors will meet in regularly scheduled executive sessions at which only independent directors are present.
+As required under applicable NYSE American exchange rules, we anticipate that our independent directors will meet in regularly scheduled executive sessions at which only independent directors are present.